p-m-mueller/adventOfCode/README.md

-Advent of Code 2022
+Advent Of Code
 ===

-This is my attempt to solve the 2022 puzzles from
+These are my attempts to solve the puzzles from

 https://adventofcode.com/

-I chose C as the programming language and I suppose this is a ridiculous complicated solution.
-However, this is more a warm up for my C programming skills.
+The subdirectories contain my solutions for the different years where I took part.